Analysis and synthesis of feature map for kernel-based quantum classifier: Results and Discussions

 \subsection{Classification accuracy with different encoding functions}

-Here we apply the quantum SVM method, with several encoding functions, to the benchmark classification problems.
-We consider the nonlinear 2-dimensional datasets, Circle, Exp, Moon, and Xor, shown in Fig.~\ref{fig:dataset}; in each case, 100 data points are generated and categorized to two groups (orange or blue).
-Each dataset is encoded into the two-qubits quantum state, with the following five encoding functions:
+Here we apply the quantum SVM method, with several encoding functions, to some benchmark classification problems.
+We consider the nonlinear 2-dimensional datasets named Circle, Exp, Moon, and Xor, shown in Fig.~\ref{fig:dataset}; in each case, $N=100$ data points $(\bm{x}_k, y_k)~(k=1,\ldots, 100)$ are generated and categorized to two groups depending on $y_k=+1$ or $y_k=-1$ (orange or blue points in the figure).
+Each dataset is encoded into the 2-qubit quantum state, with the following five encoding functions:

 The functions $\phi_{\, 1,2}(\bm{x})$ are chosen from a set of various nonlinear functions in the range of $2\pi$, i.e. ${\rm max}(\phi) - {\rm min}(\phi) \le 2\pi$ for $x_1, x_2 \in [-1,1]$.
 In particular, the coefficient of \eqref{eq:ef3} and \eqref{eq:ef4} are determined empirically so that the resulting classifier achieves a high accuracy on the prepared datasets.
 Also the reason of fixing $\phi_{\, 1}(\bm{x})=x_1$ and $\phi_{\, 2}(\bm{x})=x_2$ for all the encoding functions is that here we aim to investigate the dependence of the classification accuracy on $\phi_{\, 1,2}(\bm{x})$.
 In this work, the classification accuracy are evaluated as the average accuracy of the 5-fold cross validation, where one dataset is divided into 5 groups with equal number of datasets (i.e., 20 data-points), for both the training and test dataset.
-All the calculations are carried out using QASM simulator included in the Qiskit package \cite{Qiskit}.
-The number of shot is 10,000, which is used to construct the estimate of the kernel.
+All the calculations are carried out using QASM simulator included in the Qiskit package \cite{Qiskit}; to construct each element of the kernel, 10,000 shots (measurements) is performed.
+Also to perform the optimization procedure of SVM, scikit-learn, a popular machine learning library for Python, was employed; in particular the hyperparameter $C$ is set to $10^{10}$ for realizing the hard-margin SVM, which is the scenario where the notion of minimum accuracy is valid.